Looking for a way to boost the happiness of your team? An in-company tournament is a great way to bring people together and improve morale*

 And here’s how it was made:

-A Number block is added underneath to ask how many goals the winner scored (we piped the player name variable into this question).
+A Number question is added underneath to ask how many goals the winner scored (we piped the player name variable into this question).

-3. This process is repeated, adding a Multiple Choice and a Number block to collect the loser’s score.
+3. This process is repeated, adding a Multiple Choice and a Number question to collect the loser’s score.
 In our case, this will be the person completing the typeform.

-4. Now to add in a Long text block for the loser to submit their match report.
+4. Now to add in a Long text question for the loser to submit their match report.
 We made it clear that we want plenty of bile in the write-ups.

 5. We wrapped up the match report typeform with a Thank You Screen, adding an awesome animated GIF Sean found on Giphy.